LAPD Command Staff

 Bio

-Deputy Chief Reina grew up in Western New York and holds a Master’s Degree of Studies in Law from the University of Southern California and a Bachelor of Science Degree in Physical Education from Canisius College, Buffalo, New York.
+Deputy Chief Marc Reina grew up in Western New York and holds a Master’s Degree of Studies in Law from the University of Southern California and a Bachelor of Science Degree in Physical Education from Canisius College, Buffalo, New York.
 He joined the Los Angeles Police Department in 1997.

-In 2001, he promoted to Field Training Officer in the Wilshire Division, and then to the rank of Sergeant in 2002.
+In 2001, he was promoted to Field Training Officer in the Wilshire Division, and then to the rank of Sergeant in 2002.
 Throughout his tenure as a Sergeant, he worked a variety of assignments including Pacific Area Adjutant, and the Hollenbeck and Pacific Area Gang Enforcement Details.
-In 2008, he was promoted to Assistant Watch Commander in Pacific Area, a position he held for a year before taking over as the Officer-in-Charge of the Pacific Area Beach Detail from the spring of 2009 to the fall of 2011.
+In 2008, he was promoted to Assistant Watch Commander in Pacific Area, a position he held for a year before taking over as the Officer in Charge of the Pacific Area Beach Detail from the spring of 2009 to the fall of 2011.
 He was named Supervisor of the Year in 2007 and 2010.

-He was also the first recipient of the Mark Brown Award, presented by the Los Angeles Department of Recreation and Parks, in recognition for his work in the Venice Beach area and with providing insight related to the revision of the Venice Beach vending ordinance.
+He was also the first recipient of the Mark Brown Award, presented by the Los Angeles Department of Recreation and Parks, in recognition of his work in the Venice Beach area and for providing insight related to the revision of the Venice Beach vending ordinance.
 He also received numerous Certificates of Recognition and Appreciation from former Councilman Bill Rosendahl, 11th District, for his work in the Venice Beach and Oakwood Areas.